taipeitechmmslab/MMSLAB-LINE-AI/Ch-05/richmenu-bot/README.md

 # LINE bot

-An example LINE bot with following funcs
+An example LINE bot for richmenu switch.
-1. upload image to Imgur.
-2. search nearby place

 ## How to use